-With drug overdoses now the leading cause of death for Americans under the age of 50, most of us know someone who has been directly impacted by a substance use disorder or lost a family member as a result of substance abuse.
-With holiday parties in full force, many individuals will be met with tense and emotional situations because of substance use disorder – the anxiety of a friend or family member battling a use disorder or perhaps grief due to them missing the celebrations entirely.
+With drug overdoses now the leading cause of death for Americans under the age of 50, most of us know someone who has been directly impacted by a substance use disorder (SUD) or lost a friend or family member because of SUD.
+With holiday parties in full force, many will face tough situations, whether it’s managing possible triggers for the person in early recovery; the anxiety of caring for a friend or family member with a use disorder or perhaps even coping with grief due to a friend or family member missing the celebrations entirely.

 Have there been drastic mood changes, including irritability and defensiveness?
 Are there new problems at work regarding attendance and/or quality of work?
 Has there been a loss of interest in things they were once passionate about?
-Although these aren’t always directly related to substance use disorder, they’re signs that intervention could be needed.
-The Substance Abuse and Mental Health Services Administration (SAMHSA) has several helpful online resources for those dealing with substance use disorder, including a national helpline and free online reading for friends and family.
+Although these aren’t always directly related to SUD, these are signs that intervention could be needed.
+The Substance Abuse and Mental Health Services Administration (SAMHSA) has several helpful online resources, including a national helpline and free online reading for friends and family.

 “Whether it’s a family member who has started to abuse their opioids prescribed for chronic pain, or a friend dealing with depression and illegally using opioids, friends and family play an essential role in helping those suffering from substance use disorder take the first step to get help,” said Stacey E. Grant, PharmD, director of clinical consult services at axialHealthcare.

-Because of the continued stigma associated with mental illness and substance use disorder, it’s important to create a safe space with no judgement before starting the conversation.
-Outcomes vary, but those suffering from substance use disorders may be hoping for a way to talk about their substance use and start on the path to recovery.
-However, this conversation can prove difficult when it comes to prescription opioids, since the drug may have been prescribed to that individual by a doctor for legitimate chronic pain.
+Because of the continued stigma associated with mental illness and SUD, it’s important to create a safe space with no judgement before starting a conversation with a loved one about these topics.
+Results vary, but some may be hoping for a way to talk about their substance use and begin their path to recovery.
+However, this conversation can prove to be very difficult when it comes to prescription opioids, since the drug may have been prescribed to that individual by a doctor for legitimate chronic pain.

 “Even when patients receive opioid medications for valid clinical reasons, these medications present certain risks, including the potential for problematic use or the development of a use disorder,” said Katie Miller, director of clinical product development & relationship management at axialHealthcare.
 “It’s important for family and friends to voice their concerns and encourage their loved ones to talk with their doctor about getting help.”

 Looking for guidance on conversations about substance use disorder?
-Read this Addiction.com article for useful information no matter the stage a loved one is at in their battle with opioid abuse (currently using, in treatment, or newly sober).
+Read this Addiction.com article for useful information no matter the stage a loved one is at in their journey (currently using, in treatment, or newly in recovery).